halukajs/box/docs/getting-started.md

 console.log(box.chicken.tasty())  // Output: true

 ```
-This is just a basic usage of Boxa Need more Power?
-See below, to see example of dependency injection.
+This is just a basic usage of Box.
+Need more Power?
+We got you!
+See the example given below for dependency injection.

 ## Dependency Injection

-To see dependency injection in action, lets suppose our `Chicken` has two dependencies `Spices` and `Onions`.
+To see dependency injection in action, let's suppose our `Chicken` has two dependencies `Spices` and `Onions`.

 ```js
 class Spices{